-Social participation is about undertaking activities together with non-disabled people.
+Social participation is about undertaking activities together with people without disabilities.
 Maintaining contacts, visiting each other, participating in club life, etc. Social integration is characterized by reciprocity.
-There is an interaction in the contacts between people with disabilities and non-disabled people.
+There is an interaction in the contacts between people with disabilities and people without disabilities.
 Initiatives emanate from both.
 There is no one-way traffic.

-The social participation of people with a mental handicap is not doing well.
+The social participation of people with a mental health condition is not doing well.
 Many people with disabilities have a limited network of contacts.

-Most contacts concern family (especially parents), professional care assistants and co-residents within a care institution.
+Most contacts concern family (especially parents), professional care assistants and coresidents within a care institution.
 The Social and Cultural Planning Office of the Netherlands has concluded that 'just participating' is not self-evident for children and young people with a physical or mental disability in society.
-Disabled people experience more obstacles in going to school, finding a job and in their leisure activities than other children and young people.
+People with disabilities experience more obstacles in going to school, finding a job and in their leisure activities than other children and young people.
 Maintaining social contacts also often takes a lot of effort.
 Of the number of people with a mental disability between the ages of 18 and 29, 47% have no friends.